bk201de/CyberDefender/README.md

+Author : Alexis Lingad

  <p class="text-left">
-         A book that every hackers must read for it will teach all of the basic foundation in ethical hacking.
+         A book that every hackers must read for it will teach you how to think like a hacker.
         </p>
         <br>
        <blockquote class="text-left">
-          <em>"...the Filipino version of Kevin Mitnick's GHOST IN THE WIRES and Kevin Poulsen's KINGPIN...<br></em>
+          <em>"Alexis give a different perspective in a hacking story.
+It's not everyday that you read the thoughts of someone from the other side of the fence.
+A Filipino version of Kevin Mitnick's Ghost in the Wires and Kevin Poulsen's Kingpin.
+           I'll definitely discuss his digital tales in my College Network Security and IT Professional Code of Ethics classes from here on.<br></em>
           - <strong>Mars Cacacho, Founder of <a href="http://www.hackthenorth.ph/home.php" style="font-weight: 900;" target="_blank">HackTheNorth</a></strong>
         </blockquote>
         <br>